matteobarbera/mavlab_wiki_fork/Lab-standards.md

 ## Battery Connectors

-If you are confused about if it is a male or female connector, it is not about the plasic, it is about where **metal is inserted in metal**, remember this and you can figure it out.
+If you are confused about if it is a male or female connector, it is **not about the plastic**, it is about where **metal is inserted in metal**, remember this and you can figure it out.

 ### 1s LiPo